8ta4/blog/drafts/Looking for a Chinese Conversation App with Real-Time Transcription.md

 - Costs less than $1 per hour of conversation
 - Works on iOS

 The idea is to practice Chinese while seeing the transcript and picking up new vocab.
-The perfect Chinese language learning app would be just like living in China.
+It'd be so immersive, it would feel like you're actually living in China.
 You [can't complain](https://old.reddit.com/r/Jokes/comments/dfd1iv/i_asked_my_chinese_friend_what_its_like_living_in/#:~:text=He%20says%20he-,can%27t%20complain,-.).

 Have you come across anything like this?